tometoproject/tometo/README.md

 ```

 Replace the example parts with your own.
 Feel free to adjust the port number,
 just make sure you also change the `API_URL` variable in the frontend.
-The
-`MFA_LOCATION` should point to the directory where your Montreal Forced Aligner
-lives.

 The `GOOGLE_APPLICATION_CREDENTIALS` points to a service account credential
 file that you should have downloaded while setting up the Google Cloud SDK.